 1982 – Commodore, the VIC-20 and the Apple II

 Some time around 1982 my school acquired a Commodore VIC-20 through a grant.
 It sat in a classroom collecting dust because nobody knew how to connect it or use it.
-The school actually purchased the VIC-20 Programmer's Reference Guide.
+The school also purchased the VIC-20 Programmer’s Reference Guide.
 Both manuals sat on the corner table and one day I asked the teacher if I could read through them.
-She was impressed that someone had interest and I spent the week reading both manuals front to back.
+She was impressed that someone showed interest and I spent the week reading both manuals front to back.
 The next week when I came in I asked if I could set the computer up and program it.
-She couldn't believe I would know how to do that.
-Pretty soon I had the thing displaying "HELLO WORLD!" and flashing colors and even playing sounds.
+She couldn’t believe I would know how to do that.
+Pretty soon I had the thing displaying “HELLO WORLD!” and flashing colors and even playing sounds.

-I saved programs onto the datasette recorder and kept a copy of everything I wrote including every revision of every program.
-Eventually we got an assembler and I learned how to do some assembly programming with the help of the Programmer's Reference Guide.
+I saved programs onto the Datasette recorder and kept a copy of everything I wrote including every revision of every program.
+Eventually we got an assembler and I learned how to do some assembly programming with the help of the Programmer’s Reference Guide.
 Before the end of the year was out I knew the machine inside and out and was confident I could interface to its user port.
 Unfortunately those last few months saw it impossible to get to the PC as my interest inspired others to get to the study hall early so they could get to the computer first and pretty soon it was all but impossible.
 I did get a chance to program the Apple IIc and Apple IIe though, including typing in some program listings from Compute! magazine.

 1984 – Commodore and the C=64

-I had to go back to the datasette recorder for a while (albeit a new model), but it was worth it.
+I had to stay with the datasette recorder for a while (albeit a new model), but it was worth it.
 Over the course of the next 5 years I had acquired much hardware, joined the local Commodore User Group and started doing repairs and modifications for some members.
 Modifications included adding the JiffyDOS Kernel as well as Stereo SID chips.
 I also started doing some BBS modifications and doors and eventually wrote my own BBS software which was later ported to Amiga and finally to PC.